United Kingdom–United States relations: State and official visits

 Queen Elizabeth II and Prince Philip after attending a worship service at National Presbyterian Church with US President Dwight Eisenhower and First Lady Mamie Eisenhower in 1957.

 President Gerald Ford and First Lady Betty Ford host a lunch for Queen Elizabeth II and Prince Philip, Duke of Edinburgh in the President's Dining Room at the White House during Her Majesty's state visit to Washington that coincided with the United States Bicentennial celebrations in 1976.

 Queen Elizabeth II and US President Ronald Reagan in Windsor Great Park during President Reagan's 1982 official visit.

 Queen Elizabeth II and Prince Philip, Duke of Edinburgh greet President George W. Bush and First Lady Laura Bush at Buckingham Palace during the American state visit to London in 2003.

 In the 20th century, there were 78 formal and informal summits bringing together the president and the prime minister to deal with an agreed-upon agenda.
-The first was 1918, the second in 1929.
+The first was in 1918, the second in 1929.
 The rest began in 1941, which marked the decline of ambassadors as the key transmitters of policy discussions.
 In three out of four of the summits, the British delegation traveled to America.
 Summits have become much less important in the 21st century, with its new communication modes.

 State visits involving the head of state have been made over the years by four presidents and two monarchs.
-Queen Elizabeth II has met all the presidents since Truman except Johnson (Queen Elizabeth II and Johnson had arranged for a private meeting at Buckingham Palace during Churchill's funeral, but it was taken away when his doctors advised him against leading the US delegation to the funeral.).
+Queen Elizabeth II met all the presidents from Harry Truman to Joe Biden (The Queen did not meet Lyndon Johnson during his presidency, (Note: Queen Elizabeth II and Johnson had arranged for a private meeting at Buckingham Palace during Churchill's funeral, but it was taken away when his doctors advised him against leading the US delegation to the funeral.) but Johnson attended the state dinner hosted by Dwight Eisenhower at the White House for the Queen on her state visit to the United States on October 17, 1957, as Senate Majority Leader.).
 In addition, the Queen made three private visits in 1984, 1985, and 1991 to see stallion stations and stud farms.